jokwuobi/Portfolio-Optimization---Math441TermProject/README.md

 the stocks to those having full data over the range we're interested in (2008-2016 Post recession period).
 Using a convex optimization package (Cvxopt) we implement a quadratic programming model to select an optimal portfolio over the periods in consideration.
-We then extend the analysis to allow for borrowing, to include transaction costs, and to allow for periodic rebalancing at multiple frequencies.
+We then extend the analysis to allow for borrowing, to include transaction costs, and to allow for periodic rebalancing at multiple frequencies (Weekly, Monthly, Quarterly, Annually).